 Prof: I see.
 And what did you do in that year?

-Me: Oh, I worked in a law firm and considered going to law school. (thinking
+Me: Oh, I worked in a law firm and considered going to law school. (thinking "is getting drunk for a year a legitimate response?")

 Prof: And why didn't you go?